douglascayers/sfdc-rest-apis-for-multiple-dml/README.md

 SFDC_PASSWORD=your salesforce password
 SFDC_TOKEN=your salesforce token
 SFDC_USERNAME=your salesforce username
+SFDC_API_VERSION=40.0
 ```
 6. Create the apex class `/src/classes/MyApexRestService.cls` in your Salesforce developer org
-7. Run the app locally from command line via `heroku local`
+7. Run the app locally from command line via `node app.js`
-8. In your browser go to http://localhost:5000/
+8. In your browser go to http://localhost:8080/

 Usage